 "Mia," a bassador (Basset/Labrador mix) and therapy dog, was diagnosed with

 lymphoma in February 2012, just 5 months before her 10th birthday.
 She received

-several rounds of chemotherapy and is currently (August 2012) in remission.
-In
+several rounds of chemotherapy and is currently in remission.
+In July, Mia with

-July, Mia with her canine family members celebrated her birthday by feasting on
+her canine family members celebrated her birthday by feasting on meat and cream

-To continue their therapy work, Mia and her human mom, Rachel Wright (WSU BA
+To continue their therapy work, Mia and her human mom, Rachel Wright ('97 BA)

-‘97) recently renewed their Pet Partners therapy animal team registration.
+recently renewed their Pet Partners therapy animal team registration.
+Rachel

 House.
 Mia now has a new connection with human cancer patients after

 experiencing chemotherapy herself.

 "She has given so much to so many," said Brian Wright ('96 BA).
 "She is in